Uncertainty Principles and Non-local Black Holes: Conclusions

 \section{Conclusions}

-We compared predictions for black holes based on modified uncertainty principles and non-local gravity.
-The key argument we used is that the former can be seen as effective descriptions of the latter at the characteristic length scales where non-local gravitational effects can become predominant.
+We compared predictions for static black holes based on modified uncertainty principles and non-local gravity.
+The key argument we used is that the former can be seen as effective descriptions of the latter at the characteristic length scales where non-local gravitational effects become predominant.
 The ensuing deviations from GR are due to IDG theories' scrapping of the principle of locality, but the field equations allow to freely attribute these novel consequences to matter too, at least at a phenomenological level.
 This is why the origin of modified uncertainty principles could ultimately be traced back to the fundamentally non-local nature of gravity.
 Both in the UV and in the IR regimes we could predict some universal features of GUP- and EUP-inspired black holes respectively: a reduced event horizon compared to the Schwarzschild radius and an increased evaporation temperature compared to the Hawking temperature.
-It should be interesting to study the parameter space of black hole masses under the assumptions that $\beta\sim1$ and $\alpha\sim1$, as well as their respective geodesic structures.
+Another insightful takeaway is a possible violation of the equivalence principle at the quantum level, which can be expected both from non-local gravity and noncommutative geometry arguments: as the results \eqref{eq:beta} and \eqref{eq:alpha} show, both the parameters $\beta$ and $\alpha$ are predicted to be either directly or inversely proportional to the square of the mass $m$ of the matter source, which would imply that the fundamental commutation relations, i.e.\ respectively the GUP and the EUP, determine a violation of the equivalence principle at appropriate length scales (see also Ref.\ \cite{carr:sub-planckian}).
+In any case, this result was derived only in the framework of black hole physics, and so its domain of validity remains subject to further investigations in different physical scenarios.
+In a future work it will also be interesting to study the parameter space of black hole masses under the assumptions that $\beta\sim1$ or $\alpha\sim1$, as well as their respective geodesic structures and observable signatures.

-\acknowledgments S.C. and G.M. acknowledge the support of Istituto Nazionale di Fisica Nucleare (INFN), Sez.\ di Napoli, Iniziative Specifiche QGSKY and MoonLight-2.
+\acknowledgments S.C.\ and G.M.\ acknowledge the support of Istituto Nazionale di Fisica Nucleare (INFN), Sez.\ di Napoli, Iniziative Specifiche QGSKY and MoonLight-2.
 This paper is based upon work from COST Action CA21136 -- Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), supported by COST (European Cooperation in Science and Technology).